 The use of child soldiers is prohibited under international law.
 Since 12 February 2002, an Optional Protocol to the UN Convention on the Rights of the Child has prohibited the abuse of children and teenagers under the age of 18 as child soldiers.
 Germany ratified the Optional Protocol in 2004.
 Today, it is estimated that there are still at least 250,000 minors who have been recruited to armed groups.

 Concrete action: Protection from recruitment for children in Colombia

-Germany is involved in numerous projects working with great determination to improve the protection of children’s rights and has been actively engaged in driving forward implementation of the UN Optional Protocol since its adoption.
-Human Rights Commissioner Bärbel Kofler issued the following clear statement on behalf of the Federal Government:
+Germany is involved in numerous projects to improve the protection of children’s rights and is working with great determination to drive forward the implementation of the UN Optional Protocol.

 For example, in Colombia, where perpetrators of violence are still recruiting minors for criminal purposes, especially in structurally weak regions, six years after the peace agreement was signed.
 In Buenaventura on the Pacific coast, the Federal Foreign Office is supporting the establishment of a local network whose task will be to prevent armed groups from recruiting children and young people.
 In the form of psychosocial counselling for families, awareness-raising in schools and, in individual cases, the temporary placement of individuals at risk in safe places, concrete action will be taken to protect children and young people from being recruited as soldiers.

 UN Security Council: Anchoring child protection in peace missions